reactables/reactables/README.md

     - Presentation concerns from UI Components and State Logic are decoupled - more team members can implement and test each aspect independently without creating conflicts.

-1. Scalability

-    - Reactables can start small, then later combine with others to make larger more complex ones - making them highly scalable.

 1. Improved Testability

     - UI components can be very complex, engaged in state management and asynchronous side-effects.
 Isolating units of logic for testing is often difficult because components as a whole need to be rendered for testing.